A Market-Driven Approach to Growth

-Finally, John modified the Pragmatic Marketing templates to fit into Veda’s processes.
+Finally, John modified the Pragmatic Institute templates to fit into Veda’s processes.
 Of particular value to his team were the distinctive competencies worksheet, business plan, positioning document and segmentation worksheet.

 In 2013, Veda was listed on the Australia Stock Exchange in what was broadly regarded as “the IPO of the year.”
 Then in early 2016, the NYSE-listed company, Equifax acquired Veda for $1.9 billion (US).
 The company’s market-focused culture and insights-guided technology were two key attributes that made Veda a valuable target for Equifax.
 Along the way, significant value was created for Veda’s stakeholders.